 Halle Butler.
 Jillian.
 2015.
 Besides the excitement of seeing a 5 Under 35 winner come from a small press (Curbside Splendor), I absolutely loved this.
 Being in your 20s is supposed to be fun, or at least that’s what people say.
-Hilarious and cynical, Butler perfectly captures the unfun aspects, like being poor and unsuccessful and realizing that you’ll probably spend most of your life at jobs you don’t like.
+Hilarious and cynical, Butler perfectly captures the unfun aspects, like being poor and unsuccessful.
 The narrator is a depressed, jerky young woman, and there is something so utterly satisfying about seeing this represented in literature.
 Bonus points for hating on the kind of people who don’t understand other people’s unhappiness.

 Jonathan Dee.
 The Privileges (reread).
 2010.
 A carefully observed, wonderfully written, deliciously voyeuristic novel about the lives of the wealthy.

 George Eliot.
 The Mill on the Floss.
 1860.
 Eliot brilliantly examines the childhood, adolescence, and young adulthood of a woman who doesn’t fit with societal conventions.
 More than that, it’s a novel about family, a subject Eliot treats with compassion and warmth.
 She’s simply one of the best novelists in the English language, writing with incredible intelligence, wisdom, and generosity.

 Tana French.
 The Trespasser, 2017.
 The Likeness, 2009 (reread).
 Broken Harbor, 2013 (reread).
 The Secret Place, 2015 (reread).
 In the Woods, 2007 (reread).
 In The Trespasser, a female detective has to solve a murder case while enduring harassment from her colleagues.
 The Secret Place is a boarding school murder mystery featuring bratty teenage girls.
 Broken Harbor is a murder mystery set in a hauntingly abandoned development after the financial crash of 2008.
 In The Likeness, a detective infiltrates the secret lives of a murder victim’s friends.
 Tana French is an expert at writing dark and twisty mysteries, while also going deep into character and setting.